 H Cross Twice the Savvy

-Rocking F Ring of Fire x Slash V One Sweet Catch “Savvy”
+Rocking F Ring of Firecash x Slash V One Sweet Catch “Savvy”

 Black bi Female whelped July 18, 2017